-Making sure you use high-quality data will set the foundation for the success of your AI integration.
+Making sure you use high-quality data will set the foundation for the success of your AI app development.

 Use AI to focus on user experience

-Your users’ experience should be the main focus of your software product.
+Your users’ experience should be the main focus of your app.

-That’s why the focus of your AI integration should be on improving your product’s user experience (UX).
+That’s why the focus of your AI app development should be on improving your product’s user experience (UX).

 As Steve Jobs once said: “You’ve got to start with the customer experience and work back toward the technology, not the other way around.”

 According to PwC, 32% of customers will leave a brand they love after just one bad experience.

 If they have 2 bad experiences, that number rises to 59% of customers.

 These numbers go to show just how important good experiences with your product are to your users.